TL;DR

 .

-Read the guide below for a step-by-step guide to install FFmpeg on Ubuntu, how to use it, benefits of installing it, and common errors with possible solutions.
+Read the guide below for a step-by-step guide to install FFmpeg Ubuntu, how to use it, benefits of installing it, and common errors with possible solutions.

-How to Install FFmpeg on Ubuntu
+How to Install FFmpeg Ubuntu

 - Open a Terminal by pressing Ctrl+Alt+T.